Welcome to The Bridge Alzheimer’s & Dementia Resource Center

 We need your help!

 Many of the services provided by our organization are performed by volunteers.
 By sharing our skills, time and talents, we can work together to provide information and support to Alzheimer’s families.
-Volunteer opportunities are available for Board Members, for our arts program held in assisted living and nursing facilities, and to support our other outreach efforts.

 “The Bridge ADRC (Alzheimer’s & Dementia Resource Center) is the mainstay for providing local information on disease education, respite resources, long term care, and support groups.
 We have overlapping goals, to improve dementia care in our community with a focus on under-served populations.”